jjloomis/wordpress-basics/resetting-your-password.md

 7. WordPress will provide you with a new password.
 You can delete this password and enter a new one.
 Always use a strong password.
 8. After your password is reset, click the Log in link to log into your site with your new password.

-Note: If you still can't login, try using your email address instead of your username.
+Note: If you're still having trouble loggin in, try using your email address instead of a username.

 Common login problems: